OpenFreeEnergy/IndustryBenchmarks2024/docs/source/public/input_preparation.rst

 **Assessing the more potent binding mode or protonation state**

 The FEP+ edge predictions can be found `here <https://github.com/schrodinger/public_binding_free_energy_benchmark/tree/main/21_4_results/edge_predictions>`_.
+Edges that were run between different states of the same ligand can be identified with having an experimental ddG value of 0.0 kcal/mol.
+If for a transformation between two different states of a ligand, V1 and V2, the calculated ddG value is greater than zero, V2 is less favorable and should therefore be removed from the ``ligands.sdf``.
+If the calculated ddG has a negative value, V2 is more favorable and V1 should be removed from the ``ligands.sdf`` file.

 Example: JNK1 (JACS set)